oscarsanchez13/sweater-or-sandals/README.md

 ## Introduction
-Sweater or Sandals? gives users the ability to find weather results in a specific location and recommends clothing options based on their response.
+Sweater or Sandals? gives users the ability to find weather results in a specific location and recommends clothing and venue options based on their response.

 ## Use Case
-The user of this app will be able to deside on a proper attire based on the weather of the searched city.
+The user of this app will be able to decide on a proper attire based on the weather of the searched city and while they're at it, find venues in that area.

 ## UX
 The initial wireframes for the page and the list of results can be seen below.